How Do You Get out of a Timeshare Presentation?

 How to End a Timeshare Presentation

 If you’ve already booked your vacation and have to attend the presentation to get a deal, you’re probably dreading the experience.
 Although the presentation will require some effort on your part, there’s no need to let it bring you down.
 If you know what to expect and are aware of their tricks, you can survive the presentation and get your gift without making a purchase.
-Here’s how to leave a timeshare presentation with your wallet intact:
+Here’s how to leave a timeshare presentation with your wallet intact and remain timeshare-free:

 - Don’t engage with the salespeople: A timeshare salesperson will try to be your best friend.
 They’ll ask questions about your likes, dislikes and dreams.
 They’ll try to relate to you, and they might even show you pictures of their kids.
 Don’t fall for their trap.
 Resist answering and asking questions as much as possible, and simply sit and listen.
 The more you talk, the harder it will be to end the presentation and leave.
 Also, if they know a lot of personal information about you, they can use that info to try to manipulate you or make you feel guilty.
 If they insist you give them a phone number or email, make something up.